Sonata Arctica's keyboard gear info

 2008 Masters of Rock picture by Silence.[12]

+The Days of Grays is the first album with Korg endorsement deal and he dropped the Clavia endorsement [19].
 Henrik upgraded to Roland AX-Synth during The Days of Grays tour [15].
 He would not use it's internal sounds since on Live in Finland DVD you can see the patch number never changes from 1.
 At this point he added a Korg SV-1 digital piano below the M3.

 Stage picture showing Henrik with Roland AX-Synth